alexrayperry/Web-Scraping-Challenge/README.md

 The first step was to scrape the NASA Mars website for the first headline title and its headline text using splinter and jupyter notebook.

-Next, I scrapped the NASA Jet Propulsion Laboratory sight to retrieve the featured image url.
+Next, I scrapped the NASA Jet Propulsion Laboratory website to retrieve the featured image url.

 After that, I scrapped the Mars Weather twitter account to retrieve the mars weather from the latest tweet.